chartmann1590/VowVault/README.md

 A beautiful, modern wedding photo gallery with advanced features including SSO authentication, PWA support, and comprehensive admin tools.

+## ⚠️ Development Status

+**This project is under active development.** While we strive for stability, some features may not work as expected or may have bugs.
+If you encounter issues that aren't already documented or fixed, please help us improve by reporting them.

+### 🐛 Reporting Issues

+If you find a bug or encounter a problem:

+1. **Check existing issues first**: Visit the [GitHub Issues page](https://github.com/chartmann1590/VowVault/issues) to see if your problem has already been reported
+2. **Create a new issue**: If it's a new problem, click the "New Issue" button on the Issues page
+3. **Provide details**: Include:
+   - What you were trying to do
+   - What happened instead
+   - Steps to reproduce the issue
+   - Your system/environment details
+   - Any error messages you saw

+Your feedback helps make VowVault better for everyone! 🚀

 ## ✨ Features

 ### 📸 Photo Management